 Hello,

 I’m a political and comparative-historical sociologist with broad interests in social theory, political economy, and the philosophy of the social sciences.
-My substantive research revises theories of political domination in light of a deep appreciation for change over time.
-In my book project, I show that the Latin American region's unprecedented wave of urban population growth profoundly shaped national political arenas.
+My research represents an effort to revise theories of political domination in light of a keen sensitivity to change over time.
+I address questions of social processes and historical methodologies in my conceptual and epistemic work, and examine specific forms of authority and autonomization in my empirical work.
+In my book project, I show that the unprecedented wave of urban population growth and the proliferation of squatter settlements in 20th century Mexico City shaped politics in a non-linear pattern, initially helping to bolster the Institutional Revolutionary Party (which ruled the country for decades) and then helping to undermine it.
 I earned my dual B.A. degree in Sociology and History from UC Berkeley (2011) and my M.A.
 (2014) and Ph.D.
 (2023) degrees from the University of Michigan.
-I am currently a postdoctoral fellow at the Max-Weber-Institut für Soziologie, Universität Heidelberg and I will start as an Assistant Professor of Sociology at the University of Toronto in 2024.
-This website has my CV and my contact information.
-You may also like to know that I help edit the American Sociological Association's Critical Historical Sociology Blog. |
+I was a postdoctoral fellow at the Max-Weber-Institut für Soziologie, Universität Heidelberg (2023-2024).
+I am now Assistant Professor of Sociology at the University of Toronto.
+This website has my CV and my contact information. |